 Signs of Xanax Addiction

-Additionally, benzodiazepine abuse can cause paranoid or suicidal ideation, impair memory, and coordination.
-Combining alcohol, Xanax and other drugs, can slow breathing and in extreme cases, possibly even lead to death by overdose.
+Additionally, benzodiazepine abuse can cause paranoid or suicidal ideation, and impair memory, and coordination.
+Combining alcohol, Xanax, and other drugs, can slow breathing and in extreme cases, possibly even lead to death by overdose.

 Diagnostic and Statistical Manual — The DSM-5

 The DSM-5 formally categorizes abuse and or addiction to Xanax as a sedative, hypnotic, or anxiolytic (anxiety) use disorder.
-Anxiolytic drugs are substances which provide a calming or sleep-inducing effect.
-Benzodiazepines are most usually prescribed to treat anxiety disorder, or panic disorder.
+Anxiolytic drugs are substances that provide a calming or sleep-inducing effect.
+Benzodiazepines are most usually prescribed to treat anxiety disorder or panic disorder.

-Other symptoms can include abdominal cramps anxiety and muscle tension which can cause feeling a tightness in the chest, sweating, trembling or shaking.
-Many of these physical, mental and emotional withdrawal symptoms are common for alcohol, and other sedative drugs as well as Xanax.
+Other symptoms can include abdominal cramps anxiety and muscle tension which can cause feeling tightness in the chest, sweating, trembling, or shaking.
+Many of these physical, mental, and emotional withdrawal symptoms are common for alcohol, and other sedative drugs as well as Xanax.

 Xanax Abuse and Xanax Addiction: What’s the Difference?

-Prescribed use of Xanax is intended to provide a temporary relief from insomnia, anxiety and/or phobia.
-The intention by patient and physician should involve a plan to deal with the underlying issues that may be causing the anxiety, through some form of treatment such as involvement in 12 step recovery or 1:1 therapy, for example.
+Prescribed use of Xanax is intended to provide temporary relief from insomnia, anxiety, and/or phobia.
+Xanax is also used to treat panic disorder, as it is approved by the FDA for managing panic disorder in adults, whether or not accompanied by agoraphobia.
+The intention of the patient and physician should involve a plan to deal with the underlying issues that may be causing the anxiety, through some form of treatment such as involvement in 12-step recovery or 1:1 therapy, for example.

 Signs of Xanax Abuse and Xanax Addiction